 - When reusing the existing facility for a different product every time

-- Major change in raw materials based on impact assessment
+- A major change in raw materials based on impact assessment

 - Significant modifications in cleaning procedures